EDCD/EDDN/schemas/README-EDDN-schemas.md

 Once you've connected to that you will receive messages.
 To access the data you will first need to zlib-decompress each message.
-Then you will have a textual JSON object as per the schemas.
+Then you will have a textual JSON object as per the Schemas.

 In general, check the guidance for [Uploading messages](#uploading-messages) for the expected format of the messages.

-Consumers can utilise the `$schemaRef` value to determine which schema a particular message is for.
-There is no need to validate the messages against the schemas yourself, as that is performed on the EDDN Gateway.
+Consumers can utilise the `$schemaRef` value to determine which Schema a particular message is for.
+There is no need to validate the messages against the Schemas yourself, as that is performed on the EDDN Gateway.
 Messages that do not pass the schema validation there are not forwarded to receivers.